nanoframework/nanoframework.github.io/content/nxp/flash-nxp-mbed.md

 - Device correctly boots to nanoBooter but is not detected otherwise

 > If you flashed nanoBooter.hex and then nanoCLR.hex, programmer erases memory every flashing process.
-If you want to flash them separately you can use method described [here]()